raj-py-hub2/IECS-Advanced-AI-RAJU/README.md

     │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is xx_name_of_module.ipynb where │                         xx is the number of the lesson ├── presentations      <- Contains all powerpoint presentations in .pdf format ├── references         <- background information
+Naming convention is xx_name_of_module.ipynb where │                         xx is the number of the lesson ├── presentations      <- Contains all powerpoint presentations ├── references         <- background information
     |  └── codestyle       <- Some code Code style standards
     |  └── leerdoelen      <- Learning goals per lesson, including pages to read and videos to watch